Familial hyperaldosteronism: Type III

+Type IV

+Familial hyperaldosteronism type IV was first described in 2015.
+Age of onset is variable.

 Cause

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 The various types of familial hyperaldosteronism have different genetic causes.
-Familial hyperaldosteronism type I is caused by the abnormal joining together (fusion) of two similar genes called CYP11B1 and CYP11B2, which are located close together on chromosome 8.
+Familial hyperaldosteronism type I is caused by the abnormal joining (fusion) of two similar genes called CYP11B1 and CYP11B2, which are located close together on chromosome 8.
 These genes provide instructions for making two enzymes that are found in the adrenal glands.

 The CYP11B1 gene provides instructions for making an enzyme called 11-beta-hydroxylase.
 This enzyme helps produce hormones called cortisol and corticosterone.
 The CYP11B2 gene provides instructions for making another enzyme called aldosterone synthase, which helps produce aldosterone.
 When CYP11B1 and CYP11B2 are abnormally fused together, too much aldosterone synthase is produced.
 This overproduction causes the adrenal glands to make excess aldosterone, which leads to the signs and symptoms of familial hyperaldosteronism type I.

 Familial hyperaldosteronism type III is caused by mutations in the KCNJ5 gene.
 The KCNJ5 gene provides instructions for making a protein that functions as a potassium channel, which means that it transports positively charged atoms (ions) of potassium into and out of cells.
 In the adrenal glands, the flow of ions through potassium channels produced from the KCNJ5 gene is thought to help regulate the production of aldosterone.
 Mutations in the KCNJ5 gene likely result in the production of potassium channels that are less selective, allowing other ions (predominantly sodium) to pass as well.
 The abnormal ion flow results in the activation of biochemical processes (pathways) that lead to increased aldosterone production, causing the hypertension associated with familial hyperaldosteronism type III.

 The genetic cause of familial hyperaldosteronism type II is unknown.